-- Graduate level elective credits completed at Teachers College (Ex: A&H 5002 Assessment Strategies for the Arts, A&HA 6510 Advanced Seminar in Art Education Research) - Graduate level elective credits not offered at Teachers College and completed during doctoral study through the Inter-University Doctoral Consortium (IUDC) at IUDC member institutions. - Graduate courses previously completed at other institutions that have been accepted by Teachers College and the Ed.D. program for transfer credit (up to 30 points total).
+- Graduate level elective credits completed at Teachers College (Ex: A&H 5002 Assessment Strategies for the Arts) - Graduate level elective credits not offered at Teachers College and completed during doctoral study through the Inter-University Doctoral Consortium (IUDC) at IUDC member institutions. - Graduate courses previously completed at other institutions that have been accepted by Teachers College and the Ed.D. program for transfer credit (up to 30 points total).